 Call for Papers -- Junior Scholars Colloquium

-We are pleased to announce a Call for Papers for our seventh annual Junior Scholars Colloquium, which is scheduled for June 14-15, 2019 at The Westin Annapolis in Annapolis, Maryland.
+We are pleased to announce a Call for Papers for our eighth annual Junior Scholars Colloquium, which is scheduled for June 26-27, 2020 at the Westin Annapolis Hotel in Annapolis, Maryland.
 The Junior Scholars Colloquium provides eight junior faculty members (as defined in the submission criteria below) with the opportunity to present competitively selected, unpublished papers and receive comments from more senior faculty members to help improve their scholarship.

 -Submissions are limited to unpublished papers by junior faculty, meaning tenure-track law faculty who have been teaching for no more than 10 years.
 Aspiring scholars who have not yet obtained their first tenure-track appointments, including teaching or other fellows and visiting assistant professors, are also welcome to submit papers for consideration.